linxihui/NNLM/README.md

 # TODO
 1. Add support for meta-genes: thresholding
 2. Heatmap
-3. Examples
+3. Examples: DONE
 4. Vignette
+5. Test: DONE
-5. Test, code coverage, .traivs.yml
+6. code coverage, .traivs.yml
-6. Parallel: OpenMP support
+7. Parallel, openMP support: DONE
-7. Support for missing values in NMF (how to handly in NNLS?) -> extremely usefull.
+8. Support for missing values in NMF (how to handly in NNLS?) -> extremely usefull.
 Use NMF to impute missing values!
 (SVD for imputation as well)

 # to be fixed
 1. KL divergence `target_error`